 In fig 30, which is the graphical representation of the data obtained from mode II, it can be evidently seen that the offline UPS and the UPSz operates at the same efficiency until the battery voltage begins to drop.
-From the graph, it was observed that there was a sharp increase in the output current of the offline UPS as the voltage of the battery drops to 11.2V and a sequential continuous increase in the output current as the voltage of the battery drops further.
-Clearly the UPSz stabilizes and delivers 220V as its output voltage even as the DC voltage of the battery drops whereas the offline produced lesser output voltage with higher current as the voltage of the battery drops.
+From the graph, it was observed that there was a sharp increase in the output current of the offline UPS as the voltage of the battery drops to 11.2V and a sequential continuous increase in the output current as the voltage of the battery drops to 11.2V as its output voltage even as the DC voltage of the battery drops whereas the offline produced lesser output voltage with higher current as the voltage of the battery drops.